 This exodus, partly via Hong Kong (1950-1957), partly via Vietnam (1950-1953, and partly via Laos and Burma (1953), came more or less to a halt in 1951 by China's strict emigration policy.

-More than 400,000 mainlanders arrive in Taiwan.
+More than 400,000 mainlanders arrived in Taiwan.
 See table 16.
 In 1950, as many as 100,000 refugees were coming to Hong Kong in a month.
-After 1950, this number decreases to 40,000 a year.
+After 1950, this number decreased to 40,000 a year.

 "The Shanghainese in Hong Kong, or their forebears, came to Hong Kong in 1949 or soon after.
 Many were qualitatively different from other migrants, being welleducated members of Shanghai’s former business elite.
 Consequently, their influence over the Hong Kong economy has greatly outweighed their numbers."